 Navigating the Push Notification Sample Application

-The push notification sample, which is included in the Microsoft Exchange Server 2010 SP2 Web Services Software Development Kit (SDK), comprises two applications.
+The push notification sample is comprised of two applications.
 The first application creates a client Web service that accepts notifications from the server.
 The second application creates the subscription for the client.

 The client Web service includes the Interfaces.cs and PushNotificationClient.cs files.
-These files are located in the directory in which the Microsoft Exchange Server 2010 Web Services SDK is installed, in the Samples\PushNotification\PushNotificationClient\ folder.
+These files are located in the directory in which the Exchange Server 2007 SDK is installed, in the Samples\PushNotification\PushNotificationClient\ folder.

 The Interfaces.cs file contains autogenerated proxy classes and interfaces that were generated by using WSDL.exe.
 The INotificationServiceBinding interface is the main interface in this file.

 Interfaces.cs was created by using WSDL.exe with the /serverInterface option.
 To generate this file, run WSDL.exe at the command line with the following arguments: |